 Government employees who need a bigger loan amount than government agencies can provide can apply to banks.
-But, no matter the reason or loan purpose, it’s so much easier to do this by going to an online loan comparison portal.
+But no matter the reason or loan purpose, it’s so much easier to do this by going to an online loan comparison portal.

 On an online loan comparison portal, you just need to enter details such as your monthly income to get a quick estimate of the loan amount you can borrow.
 You will also be referred to banks with lower interest rates.
 This way, you avoid unscrupulous lenders or loan sharks who tend to charge too much interest rates.

-To be eligible for a bank loan application, an individual must be employed for at least two years, and have a good credit history.
+Generally, to be eligible for a bank loan application, an individual must be employed for at least two years, and have a good credit history.

 If you’re thinking of applying for a personal loan from a bank, we’ve compiled a list of banks offering the lowest interest rates for personal loans to make it easier for you.